 Red worms, red wrigglers, compost worms, manure worms, Eisenia foetida.
 Whatever you call these little guys, they sure do a great job composting.
 Red worms are the most widely used in composting because of their ability to decompose organic material quickly and effectively.
 In fact, red worms rarely live in soil.
 Instead they prefer decaying vegetation, manure piles, and compost heaps.
 Perfect!

-Our detailed articles on composting red worms provides more information, including how and where to buy bulk red worms.
+Our detailed articles on composting red worms provides more information, including where to find red worms for sale, both locally and online.

 How do you Compost with Red Worms at Home?

 There are 4 basic items you need to compost with red wrigglers at home.

 - Worm bin – the worm bin houses your worms and provides the environment worms need to do their work.
 Options for worm bins range from building your own to a variety of worm bins that are for sale.
 You should select a worm bin that fits your space, climate, the quantity of food waste you plan on composting, and aesthetic standards.
 Read more about worm bins here.

 - Bedding – the worm bedding is the material that creates the structure of the worm habitat.
 Bedding is a critical component to a health worm bin.
 In addition to helping retain proper moisture levels and improve air circulation, bedding makes up a large portion of a worm’s diet.
 Specific materials commonly used for bedding consist of shredded cardboard, newspaper, aged manures and composts, and other carbon-rich organic material.
 Bedding is hugely important for the health of your worm bin but is often overlooked by beginners, so make sure you pay close attention to your worm bedding.
 Details of proper bedding materials are described here.